mtiller/arborglyph/src/IDEAS.md

 1. Conditional attribute "wrapper" (Either + transform)

+1. Merge memoized value and children into a single entry.

 Add attributes in bulk (related ones) using desctructuring to get them out. (passing them a tree)

 Add rerooting to attributes (support file parsing and `immer`)